 There is no bad time to go on safari in the Kruger National Park.
 The experience does, however, change from month to month.
 In the summer months (October to March), it gets very hot.
 The verdant vistas are all the more spectacular because of the rains, but this means that the foliage is denser, water is more abundant and game is therefore trickier to see.
 There are lots of beautiful migratory birds during the summer months.
 While the daytime temperature in the winter months (May to September) is ideal, it does get a little chilly at night and in the early morning.

-To start planning your vacation to Little Garonga
+To start planning your holiday to Little Garonga

 Little Garonga comprises three beautiful suites, which can be booked individually or for the exclusive use of a group of friends or a family.
 Located in the Makalali Game Reserve, the camp sleeps a maximum of six adults and two children.

 Little Garonga is the latest addition to the Makalali Game Reserve safari camp portfolio.
 The emphasis here is on total relaxation within beautiful natural surroundings.

 Each of the three spacious suites has its own private deck with hammock and is under thatch, with full air conditioning.
 The Hambledon Suite has its own pool and outdoor lounge, as well as an indoor lounge area.
 An additional bedroom can accommodate two children so this suite is ideal for a young family.
 The Buckingham Suite is the most private at the property and is ideal for a couple or two older children.
 Gorgeous bathrooms offer free standing tubs which look fabulous under candlelight.